-The videogame versions (except the NES') were praised at the time of its release for not sticking with the lack of guns and multiple aliens in the film, which was the film's most criticized aspects.
+The video game versions (except the Nintendo Entertainment System) were praised at the time of its release for not sticking with the lack of guns and multiple aliens in the film, which was the film's most criticized aspects.

-In the SNES version, you began the game in a corridor where you can operate a computer terminal which gives you access to various missions.
-Missions have you completing objectives such as destroying groups of eggs, fixing pipes or junction boxes, isolating rooms, killing mother aliens or rescuing trapped inmates.
+In the SNES version, Ripley begins the game in a corridor where she can operate a computer terminal which gives her access to various missions.
+Missions have Ripley completing objectives such as destroying groups of eggs, fixing pipes or junction boxes, isolating rooms, killing Alien Queens or rescuing trapped inmates.
 Completing these missions leads to the game's ending, which is closer to the movie than the other versions.
-Like most versions of the game, the SNES version loosely followed the film giving you waves of enemies to combat.
+Like most versions of the game, the SNES version was liberal with the material, generating waves of enemies to combat.

 Unlike the other versions of the game, health, ammo and enemies respawn during the levels.